 Are you ready to get your first strict muscle-up on rings?
 There are a few essential techniques that will put you in optimal positioning for the movement.
 Gymnastics expert Pamela Gagnon discusses what you need to do with your grip, torso positioning, and pulling positions in this video.
 Dr. Zach Long also breaks down the most critical mobility component you need for strict muscle-ups.

-Created by Pamela and Zach, Performance Plus Programming has helped hundreds of athletes get over the rings.
-Check out our First Strict Muscle-Up program for your four-week plan to finally cross this off your goal list!
+Created by Pamela and Zach, Performance Plus Programming has helped thousands of athletes get their first ring muscle-up.
+Check out our First Strict Muscle-Up program that has helped thousands of athletes finally cross this off their goals list!